awsdocs/amazon-eks-user-guide/doc_source/inferentia-support.md

 ## Create a cluster<a name="create-cluster-inferentia"></a>

-**To create a cluster with Inf1 worker node instances**
+**To create a cluster with Inf1 Amazon EC2 instance nodes**

-1. Create a cluster with Inf1 worker nodes\.
-You can replace *inf1\.2xlarge* with any [Inf1 instance type](http://aws.amazon.com/ec2/instance-types/inf1/)\. `eksctl` detects that you are launching a node group with an Inf1 instance type and will start your worker nodes using the [EKS\-optimized accelerated AMI](eks-linux-ami-versions.md#eks-gpu-ami-versions)\.
+1. Create a cluster with Inf1 Amazon EC2 instance nodes\.
+You can replace *inf1\.2xlarge* with any [Inf1 instance type](http://aws.amazon.com/ec2/instance-types/inf1/)\. `eksctl` detects that you are launching a node group with an Inf1 instance type and will start your nodes using the [EKS\-optimized accelerated AMI](eks-linux-ami-versions.md#eks-gpu-ami-versions)\.
 **Note**
 You can't use [IAM roles for service accounts](iam-roles-for-service-accounts.md) with TensorFlow Serving\.